 The Board is responsible for running FSE, making the most important decisions, developing activities together with the wider membership, and representing the organisation at events and meetings.
 Its members are assisted by ‘on-topic divisions’ (i.e., Fans’ Embassies and Anti-Discrimination).
 These divisions were created as semi-autonomous networks to provide and deliver specific expertise and services.
 Each on-topic division appoints a director who represents their division on the Board.

-The FSE Office, which is located in Hamburg, is responsible for day-to-day operations (i.e., accountancy, legal issues, internal and external communication etc.).
+The FSE Office is responsible for day-to-day operations (i.e., accountancy, legal issues, internal and external communication etc.).

 European Football Fans Congress (2008-Present)